Category: Blog

 Rates increase in 5-year age bands starting at age 30.

-To help manage your cost, you may apply for reduced Select rates at age 45 and even lower Preferred rates at age 50.
+To help manage your cost, you may apply for reduced Select rates at age 45 and lower Preferred rates at age 50.

 CPA Life Express Underwriting Criteria